American Stephens beats Ostapenko for Miami Open title

 AP Sports Writer

 KEY BISCAYNE, Fla.
-(AP) - U.S. Open champion Sloane Stephens won her hometown tournament, beating Jelena Ostapenko 7-6 (5), 6-1 in Saturday's final at the Miami Open.
+(AP) - Half an hour after Sloane Stephens won her hometown tournament, she lingered on the confetti-covered court, posing for photos and signing autographs as if reluctant to leave Key Biscayne.

+The Miami Open is moving, and Stephens became the picturesque island's final women's champion Saturday by beating Jelena Ostapenko 7-6 (5), 6-1.

-Stephens, a South Florida native who lives in Fort Lauderdale, won the last women's final on Key Biscayne.
-The tournament will move next year to the Miami Dolphins' stadium.
+Stephens was born in South Florida, practiced on Key Biscayne as a junior and lives in nearby Fort Lauderdale.
+She was eager to win the tournament before its switch next year to the Miami Dolphins' stadium.

+Fans jeered during the trophy ceremony when tournament director James Blake mentioned the relocation.

 Seeded 13th, Stephens won with defense, repeatedly extending rallies until Ostapenko would make a mistake.
 Ostapenko had a 25-6 advantage in winners but committed 48 unforced errors to 21 by Stephens.

-Stephens was the surprise champion at the U.S. Open last September and then endured a long slump she ended at Key Biscayne.
-She improved to 6-0 in finals, and will break into the top 10 for first time next week at No. 9.
+Stephens was the surprise champion at the U.S. Open last September, and then lost her next eight matches, including the first two of 2018.
+But she shook her slump on Key Biscayne, improved to 6-0 in finals and will break into the top 10 for first time next week at No. 9.

+"It's incredible," Stephens said.
+"I knew if I just got back to the drawing board I would be OK.
+I wasn't expecting a title here.
+I just wanted to make sure I got my game back where I wanted to be."

 John Isner tries for the biggest title of his career Sunday when he faces Alexander Zverev in the men's final.
 Isner could give the United States its first sweep at Key Biscayne since 2004 when Andy Roddick and Serena Williams won.